MicrosoftDocs/power-platform/power-platform/well-architected/gen-ai-workload/gen-ai-workload-overview.md

 #### Data availability and quality

-High quality data ensures consistency and accuracy for the Generative AI Power Platform workload.
+High quality data ensures consistency and accuracy for the intelligent application workload.
 As part of your feasibility assessment, consider the following:

 - **Source Identification**: Identify and catalog all potential data sources, including internal databases, external APIs, and third-party datasets.
 Ensure these sources are reliable and accessible.
 - **Data Silos**: Identify if the current process uses any disparate data sources, like spreadsheets.
 The integration of this disparate data into the AI system may pose a challenge but is essential for providing accurate responses.